Mr. Oluwakemi Adeyemi (Nigeria)

 Thesis Advisor: Kenworthey Bilz

-Qiaoyuan Melody Zhi is an LLM and a Juris Science Doctor candidate at the University of Illinois.
-Melody focuses on law and psychology, health law, and elder law.
-Melody’s current projects use psychological experiments to test how medical scarcity and the understanding of altruism impact health inequity.
-The project aims to provide empirical evidence to help lawmakers think about the fair allocation of scarce medical resources in light of challenges, such as the pandemic.
+Qiaoyuan Melody Zhi is a Juris Science Doctor candidate at the University of Illinois.
+Melody focuses on Law and Psychology, Health law, and Elder Law.
+Her current projects use psychological experiments to test how medical scarcity and the understanding of altruism impact health inequity.
+The projects aim to provide empirical evidence to help lawmakers think about the fair allocation of scarce medical resources.
+In addition to quantitative methodology, she acquired qualitative research skills through field studies and immersion journalism.

 Melody conducted legal research and empirical analysis for Bloomington City Council, Louisiana Capital Assistance Center in the U.S., and Liannan City Council, Jianghai Sub-District Office in China.
 She earned pro bono notation by providing legal aid with the Chinese American Service League and Immigration Law Clinic.